wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 25 And the inhabitants of New- York made a great feast, on the ninth day of the month, for the brave mariners that wrought in the ship of Columbia.

-26 And they became merry with the drinking of wine ; after which they departed and went into a house of mirth and gaiety.
+26 And they became merry with the drinking of wine ; after which they departed and went into a house of mirth and gaiety.*

+* Theatre.

 27 Now, it is written in the words of Solomon, whose wisdom hath not been excelled, that, there is a time to weep, and a time to rejoice.

 28 Not many days after those things, it came to pass, that the hearts of the lords and the counsellors of Britain were rejoiced.

-29 For a certain mighty ship, called the Southampton, fell upon a smaller vessel of the United States, ! and made capture thereof unto the king.
+29 For a certain mighty ship, called the Southampton, fell upon a smaller vessel of the United States,* and made capture thereof unto the king.

+* United States' brig Vixen, 12 guns, G. W. Reed commander.

 30 But the storm arose, and the sea beat upon the vessels, and they were cast away, and they parted asunder, upon an island which lieth far to the south, and both vessels were lost.

 Chap.
 XIV.

-Affairs in the north--skirmishes--battle of Frenchtown on the river Raisin--capture of Gen. Winchesters army--massacre of American prisoners.
+Affairs in the north--skirmishes--battle of Frenchtown, on the river Raisin--capture of Gen. Winchester's army--massacre of American prisoners.

-OW it came to pass, that the wickedness of Britain had roused up the spirit of Satan in the savages of the forest, in the north and in the west.
+NOW it came to pass, that the wickedness of Britain had roused up the spirit of Satan in the savages of the forest, in the north and in the west.

 2 And the tomahawk and the scalping knife were raised against the people of Columbia on the borders of the great lakes.

 3 So the people sought after a valiant man to go against the savages and the men of Britain.

-4 And they pitched upon a certain governor of one of the states in the west, whose name was Harrison, and the great Sanhedrim made him a chief captain of the army.
+4 And they pitched upon a certain governor of one of the states in the west, whose name was Harrison,* and the great Sanhedrim made him a chief captain of the army.

+* Maj.
+Geo., W. H. Harrison, Governor of Ohio.

 5 Moreover, he was beloved by the people, and a mighty host of husbandmen were ready to follow after him.

 6 And Harrison rested his army at the strong hold of Meigs, nigh the Miami Rapids, which lieth in the way journeying towards the strong hold of Maiden, which is in the province of the king ; whither he intended to go forth in the pleasant season of the year.

-7 And Winchester was another chief captain that went against the savages.
+7 And Winchester* was another chief captain that went against the savages.

+* Brig.
+Gen. Winchester.

 8 Now the savages had been a sore thorn in the side of the people of Columbia.